-The coral reef at Batu Bolong is packed with colourful fishes.
+The coral reef at Batu Bolong is packed with colorful fishes.
 It felt like swimming in an aquarium.
 So beautiful!

-Oh boy, we were so lucky meeting a whole pack of manta rays!
+Oh boy, we were so lucky to meet a whole pack of manta rays!
 Yay! 🙂

 The mantas came up so close that it was actually a bit scary.
 It was almost like they wanted to touch us.
 My heartbeat sure went up! 🙂

 Mantas are listed as vulnerable by the International Union for Conservation of Nature (IUCN).
-They are threatened by pollution, entanglement of fishing nets and direct hunt by humans for their gills to be used in Chinese medicine.
-Their slow reproductive rate increases these threats and make them very vulnerable.
+They are threatened by pollution, entanglement by fishing nets, and direct hunt by humans for their gills to be used in Chinese medicine.
+Their slow reproductive rate also make them very vulnerable.

 We also bumped into a huge steam of fish, sparkling like silver.
 They totally surrounded us.